Wikifab/mediawiki-extensions-GoogleAnalyticsMetrics/README.md

 3. Add those lines too to your LocalSettings.php file with your own values :

+For this step, please follow the instructions at https://developers.google.com/analytics/devguides/config/mgmt/v3/quickstart/service-php

 	$wgGoogleAnalyticsMetricsAllowed ='*'; // the "*" allow all metrics
 	$wgGoogleAnalyticsMetricsServiceAccountPath ='Your/Path/To/YourJsonFileName.json';
 	$wgGoogleAnalyticsMetricsEmail='your client_email in your json file';